ab-gh/calli/README.md

 # calli
 `` Greek for Beautiful``

-CalLI: a minimalist calendar with a CLI interface
+an open-source, minimalist calendar API and CLI

 ## TODOs